ShubhamMahajan101/To-Do-List/README.md

 # To-Do-List
-This is TodoApp using readux in react native
+This is TodoApp using redux in react native